lgadza/lgadza/README.md

 <br>

 - A passionate  Full-Stack developer
-- Playing CTF's at spare time
+- Playing Leetcode and Chess ♟️ at spare time
 - Currently learning Back-end @ EPICODE BOOTCAMP
 - LinkedIn profile [link](https://www.linkedin.com/in/louis-gadza-3565741b1/)
 - I’m currently open for an Intern or a new job opportunity,